TalaminiMarks/TalaminiMarks/README.md

 Hello there 👋

-I'm an enthusiast of technology, and always searching news about the tecnologys im current study.
+I'm currently learning programming languages and how to do things properly.
+I was working on a discord bot and a web page to build RPG sheet.

-Currently learning: Next.js, Node.js, Prisma, PostgreSQL and other things.
+Next.js, Prisma, Python, Docker and so on.

-I'm from Brazil and my english is poor but im trying.
+I'm from Brazil and i trying to do my best.

 My e-mail and discord is below, if you want to contact me.